AntonisLadianos/Health-e/README.md

 - User-friendly interface for tracking symptoms
 - Calendar view for easy navigation of logged entries
 - Secure login and registration
-- Customizable notifications for tracking symptoms and reminders
 - Detailed history for monitoring chronic conditions

   ## Installation 🛠️